lepidopterists/flutter-petclinic/README.md

 In order to execute the current project, a petclinic restful server is required.
 The [spring petclinic rest](https://github.com/spring-petclinic/spring-petclinic-rest.git) project is available to delivery this resource.
 [Maven](https://maven.apache.org/) is used in the process.

-The followings steps may be acomplished to have your local petclinic rest server running
+The followings steps may be accomplished to have your local petclinic rest server running
 - git clone https://github.com/spring-petclinic/spring-petclinic-rest.git
 - cd spring-petclinic-rest
 - ./mvnw spring-boot:run